-The Stiffness matrix is therefore diagonal when the considered {B} frame is located at the center of the cube. for forces and torques applied on the top platform, but expressed at the center of the cube, and for translations and rotations of the top platform expressed with respect to the cube's center.
+The Stiffness matrix is therefore diagonal when the considered {B} frame is located at the center of the cube.
+This corresponds to forces and torques applied on the top platform, but expressed at the center of the cube, and for translations and rotations of the top platform expressed with respect to the cube's center.
+We may call this specific location (where the Stiffness matrix is diagonal) the "Center of Stiffness" (in analogy with the "Center of Mass" where the mass matrix is diagonal).